jonorl/battleship/README.md

-# to do list
+# Battleship
-Jest practice testing for The Odin Project
+Battleship project for The Odin Project
-See src/js for index.js and index.test.js